nataliehdez11/nataliehdez11.github.io/_pages/teaching.md

 author_profile: true
 ---

-During my Ph.D. at Yale University, I served as a Teaching Fellow in courses on American politics, gender and politics, quantitative methods, and introductory statistics.
+During my Ph.D., I served as a Teaching Fellow in courses on American politics, gender and politics, quantitative methods, and introductory statistics.

-## Teaching Experience
+## Teaching Fellow Experience

 ### PLSC 214: The Politics of American Public Policy

-**Teaching Fellow**

 *Instructor: Jacob Hacker*